 So, cast your mind back in Acre in 1191…

-After the crusader victory, there was a bit of an argument about ranks and rights that ended unpleasantly when England’s King Richard I (the Lionheart) ordered the banner of Leopold V (Duke of Austria) to be pulled down from the ramparts of the conquered city.
+After the crusader victory, a bit of an argument broke out about ranks and rights that ended unpleasantly when England’s King Richard I (the Lionheart) ordered the banner of Leopold V (Duke of Austria) to be pulled down from the ramparts of the conquered city.

 Leopold left in a huff, presumably leaving the English to snigger and gloat at the backs of the departing Austrian soldiers.
 Which was probably not such a good idea as it felt at the time.

-A little later and Richard is on his way home to deal with his rebellious brother, John.
+A little later and King Richard found himself on his way home to deal with his rebellious brother, John.
 With the French ports closed to him, he put ashore near Venice and made his way overland.

 Travelling incognito in a small group, the English king raised the suspicions of the locals by using an unfamiliar gold coin while staying in an inn near Vienna (or so the story goes).
 Leopold promptly threw him in prison, no doubt accompanied by sarcastic comments about whose flag is flying now.